AmpersandTarski/TheToolsWeUse/installation_of_rap.md

 The source code of Ampersand is needed to build an Ampersand compiler.
 The source code of RAP3 is needed to compile and generate the RAP3 webapplication.
 You need Git to create a local clone of these repositories.
 Git is preferred over copying the files, because it gives assurance over installing the right version\(s\).

 ##### 5. Installing Haskell
 You need Haskell to build an Ampersand compiler.
+For deploying RAP, we use the latest executable Ampersand-compiler for Linux, which is published periodically on the internet.

 ##### 6. Creating an Ampersand compiler